fzzdz12345/P3ML/README.md

 #### Building the code

-To build Falcon, run the following commands:
+To build P3ML, run the following commands:

 ```
 git clone